jsteenbeeke/jsteenbeeke.github.io/about.md

 ## What I do besides coding

- [I write fantasy books](https://www.jeroensteenbeeke.nl), enjoy an occassional glass of Scotch, bake bread, read a lot of books, play complicated and/or time-consuming video games (Crusader Kings 2, Dwarf Fortress, Factorio, Kerbal Space Program, Minecraft, Stardew Valley), go on a hike, and, most importantly, spend time with my family.
+ [I write fantasy books](https://www.jeroensteenbeeke.nl), enjoy an occassional glass of Scotch, do endurance kickboxing, bake bread, read a lot of books, play complicated and/or time-consuming video games (Crusader Kings 2, Dwarf Fortress, Factorio, Kerbal Space Program, Minecraft, Stardew Valley), go on a hike, and, most importantly, spend time with my family.